What Does a Balanced Meal Look Like?Feb 11, 2022

 And variety is important.
 “When we eat a variety of foods, we will likely meet our vitamin and mineral needs,” says Kreutzer.
 “The old saying, ‘Eat the rainbow’ holds true today.
 The colors in fruit and vegetables provide different vitamins and minerals along with healthy fiber to feed our gut microbiome.”

-You’ll want to avoid these pitfalls experts say they see all the time.
+You’ll want to avoid these four pitfalls experts say they see all the time.

 1. Over-consuming protein

 “The typical American diet is higher in protein than the Recommended Daily Allowance suggests,” says Kreutzer.
 If you consume more protein than your body can use, the body converts it into glucose or fat, which can lead to weight gain.